jakubgarfield/kiwis/content/trips/2017/11/27/vietnam-cruising-in-bai-tu-long/index.md

 ---
-title: Vietnam&#58; Cruising in Bai Tu Long
+title: Vietnam&#58; cruising in Bai Tu Long
 created_at: 2017-11-27 21:17:39 +1300
 description: Time for indulgence!
 For two days we were cruising in Bai Tu Long Bay.
 We visited a limestone cave, sailed through a local floating village and went kayaking.
 We admired the beauty of hundreds of islands scattered across the seascape.
 Our farewell to North Vietnam could not have been better.
 kind: article